Large-scaled gurnard: Description

 The large-scaled gurnard has a large head armoured with large bony plates.
 There is a deep, clear occipital groove which is spiny.
 There are 2 spines in front of the eyes and the front spines on the snout are the longest.
 There are no vomerine teeth.
 The longest of the free pectoral fins rays is short and does not extend as far as the anus.
 There are between 8 and 10 spines in the first dorsal fin and the second dorsal fin and the anal fin Have between 14 and 16 soft rays.
 There are no scales on the breast and the scales on the body are firmly attached to the skin.
 The scales are ctenoid and their width is greater than the length.
 The colour is pink or dusky pink with contrasting dark blue pectoral fins which have pink bases.
 The maximum published total length of this species is 20 cm, although 12.5 cm is more typical.

 Distribution and habitat

 The large scaled gurnard is found in the Eastern Atlantic Ocean from Portugal south to Mauritania.
 It is also found throughout the Mediterranean Sea but is absent from the Black Sea.
 This species occurs on muddy sand and gravel substrates at depth$ between 30 and 450 m.

 Biology

 The large-scaled gurnard feeds on crustaceans, especially mysids and amphipods.
 Spawning takes place between May and July and the larvae are pelagic.
 The average age at which sexual maturity is reached is around 2 years old.

 Fisheries

-The large-scaled gurnard is caught as a bycatch but trawlers and is usually discarded as the fish are rather small.
-Mant countries do not keep specific data on gurnard landings.
+The large-scaled gurnard is caught as a bycatch by trawlers and is usually discarded as the fish are rather small.
+Many countries do not keep specific data on gurnard landings.
 It is frequently sold in fish markets in the western Mediterranean, Cyprus and Turkey.